-Today a Reverse Mortgage is looked at as a smart choice; an opportunity, a financial planning opportunity to utilize a large retirement asset, just like a IRA or 401-k throughout their retirement.
+Today a Reverse Mortgage is looked at as a smart choice; an opportunity, a financial planning opportunity to utilize a large retirement asset, just like an IRA or 401-k throughout their retirement.

-Does borrowing against the value of a home in retirement seem like a clever idea or not?
+Does borrowing against the value of a home while in retirement seem like a clever idea or not?

-The average American household has about 75% of their net worth in real estate and very little saved through traditional retirement means; such as a company pension, 401-k or a Traditional IRA.
+The average American household has about 75% of their net worth in real estate and very little saved through traditional retirement means; such as a company pension, 401-k, or a Traditional IRA.

-This old age thinking erupted from the experiences of their parents the “The Greatest Generation.”
+This old-age thinking erupted from the experiences of their parents the “The Greatest Generation.”

 During this time there was no such thing as a 30 year fixed mortgage.
-Maintaining this same the same “Depression” thinking today can hinder a retirement and actually make it a risky proposition.
+Maintaining this same same “Depression” thinking today can hinder a retirement and make it a risky proposition.

 The Journal of Accountancy had a great article on What role should your house have in retirement planning?
 You can read it here.

 A retiree household can access the money in one of three ways – as a lump sum, as a monthly income stream, or as a line of credit, letting the money grow.
 Borrowers usually cannot acquire more than 60% of the home value within the first year.

 A reverse mortgage only needs to be repaid once the borrower dies, sells the home, or moves out of the home.

 If one spouse dies or moves out of the home the remaining spouse can stay as long as it’s their primary residence.
 Even if they were not originally listed on the loan.
 Additionally, with Reverse mortgages, the taxes and insurance need to be paid.

-During 10 years of retirement and 4% inflation your social security check just got 40% less.
+During 10 years of retirement and 4% inflation, your social security check just got 40% less.
 Think the government won’t tax Social Security?
 Think again.
 Rising Medicare premiums is the ultimate back door tax of Social Security and they are going up fast!